GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 * The **Field of view** slider changes the camera's field of view.

+.. only:: internal

+    * The **Near plane** slider changes the near clipping plane.
+(The far plane is set to a large constant.)

 * The **Movement speed** slider changes the speed of the camera.
 The maximum speed can be set in the **General** section of the settings under **Maximum camera movement speed**.